Marc Johnson (skateboarder): Early Career

+Enjoi Skateboards

+Unsatisfied with the direction of A-Team skateboards, Johnson launched the board company Enjoi with support from Rodney Mullen.
+The company broke from skateboarding tradition by having humorous deck graphics and irreverent magazine ads that did not feature skateboarding, as well as a bright palette of blue, yellow, and orange.
+He brought on his Tiltmode Army friends Jerry Hsu and Louie Barletta from Maple to the team.

+Chocolate Skateboards

+Due to burnout from riding for and running Enjoi, as well as frustration with Dwindle distribution, Marc left Enjoi in the hands of Louie Barletta and Matt Eversole.
+From travelling with the Lakai team he received an offer to ride for the Chocolate Skateboards.
+He appeared as the first skater in the Chocolate Skateboards section in the Yeah Right! video.
+This was followed the Hot Chocolate Tour of the United States, which became a full-length tour video directed by Ty Evans and Spike Jonze.
+This was followed by his section in the Girl and Chocolate Skateboards joint venture Pretty Sweet.

-The Back Forty
+Back Forty

-The "Back Forty" project was launched in mid-2013/early 2014 and is a collaboration between Johnson, Kenny Anderson and Chris Roberts—Johnson asserted in a March 2014 interview that, while the project sells products, it is not a "company."
+The "Back Forty" project was launched in mid-2013/early 2014 and is a collaboration between Johnson, Kenny Anderson and Chris Roberts.
+Johnson asserted in a March 2014 interview that, while the project sells products, it is not a "company."
 On the "About" section of the Back Forty's Facebook page, the project is self-defined as a commitment to: "Becoming the voice for what skateboarding has to say for itself."
 Johnson further explained: "We have tons of ideas that don't belong anywhere else ...
 Back Forty's a home for all the ideas that we have that don't really vibe with anything else that we're involved in."

 Johnson appeared on episode #36 of The Nine Club hosted by Chris Roberts.
 While technically unrelated to The Back Forty, The Nine Club podcast shows a clear vision of furthering the missions of the latter project and generating skateboarding culture, history, and business content by and for skateboarders.

+Leaving Lakai Limited Footwear for Adidas Footwear and departure from Chocolate

+Marc Johnson accepted an offer to ride for Adidas's skateboarding program in 2016.
+The public announcement came at the premiere for the Adidas full-length skate video Away Days.
+During an interview with Jenkem Magazine, Mike Carroll, co-owner of Lakai and Chocolate, claimed he knew of his impending departure but he and other riders were caught off-guard by Johnson's appearance in the video.
+Carroll subsequently removed Johnson from Chocolate Skateboards professional roster.

+Business & Co

+In 2018, Johnson started a skateboard company called Business & Company.